Understanding the mental health landscape in England

 - mania and bipolar affective disorder

-Among primary school children, one in 10 five to 10-year-olds had a mental disorder when assessed in 2017, with boys about as twice as likely to be experiencing a mental disorder than girls.
+The likelihood of experiencing a mental health disorder increases with age.
+Among primary school children, 1 in 10 five to 10-year-olds had a mental disorder when assessed in 2017, with boys about as twice as likely to be experiencing a mental disorder than girls.

-Children with mental health conditions are more likely to find school difficult.
-For example, children with a mental health condition are 7.7% more likely to play truant than children without a mental health condition.
+Children and young people with mental health conditions are more likely to find school difficult.
+For example, children and young people with a mental health condition are 8.5% more likely to refuse school than those without a mental health condition.

-In England, 6.8% of children with a mental disorder have been excluded from school, compared to 0.5% of children without.
-It is estimated that one in two children in alternative provision settings have a mental health need.
+In England, 6.8% of children and young people with a mental disorder have been excluded from school, compared to 0.5% of those without.
+It is estimated that one in two pupils in alternative provision settings have a mental health need.